 St. John’s Woodland Village

-The southern side yard of the Chapel property will again be made available for enterprising youngsters to build miniature log cabins in our St. John’s Woodland Village for visiting children.
+The southern side yard of the Chapel property will again be made available for enterprising youngsters to build miniature log cabins in our St. John’s Woodland Village.
 The Village is intended to embody the all embracing spirit of our church family and the bonds we all share in the shadow of this beautiful sanctuary.
 The Village will also commemorate the earliest community of farmers on Bear Island, the very first of whom, Robert Bryant, built his initial house – a log cabin – c.
 1802 on this very hill top.
 By the 1830s, there were more than a half dozen families living year-round on South Bear.
 Everyone is welcome to join in.
 The Village structures will need to be made only with locally found, natural materials and kept within small size guidelines.